Reading about installing or updating Manager on macOS takes longer than doing either.

 Open the disk folder if it does not open automatically:

 Drag the Manager application icon from the Manager disk folder into the Applications folder on the computer.

 Do not drag the Manager icon to any icon for your Applications folder that may appear in the Dock.
 Such an icon is not your Applications folder; it is just an alias.

 Installation is complete.

 MacOS includes features to reduce the chance of launching malicious software.
 The first time you launch Manager, you may see a warning like this:

 Click Open.
 When launching the same version of Manager again, you will not see the warning.

-MacOS version 10.15 (Catalina) and 10.11 (Big Sur) include more rigorous security features than previous versions of the operating system, including a software notarization feature.
+MacOS versions 10.15 (Catalina) and 10.11 (Big Sur) include more rigorous security than previous versions of the operating system, including a software notarization feature.
 If you see the following message saying the application cannot be opened:

 Always back up your accounting data to a remote storage device before updating.

 Do not delete or uninstall anything before updating.
 Updating Manager is similar to initial installation.
 After downloading the program, opening the disk image, and dragging the Manager icon to the Applications folder, the macOS Finder will display a warning: